 Spring in Copenhagen is magical, with longer days, mild temperatures, and the city in full bloom.
-Expect 9–17°C - perfect for exploring all the city has to offer.
-Not sure what to do in Copenhagen this May?
+Expect 9–17°C, perfect for exploring the city.
+Not sure what to do in Copenhagen in May?
 Our guide has you covered with the best activities, from canal tours to cultural gems!

 Enjoy the perfect view of Copenhagen from the water aboard Stromma’s Classic Canal Tour & The Harbour.
 This extended boat tour takes you through the city’s scenic waterways, passing iconic landmarks like the Little Mermaid and the Opera.
 Admire Nordhavn’s striking architecture and discover hidden gems along the way.